Olmo2/Olmo2/README.md

 ## Hello there <img src="https://media.giphy.com/media/fXhILxhX297vCayMGF/giphy.gif" width="25px"></a>

-My name is Olmo and i´m a FullStack Developer in Oviedo,Asturias,Spain
+My name is Olmo, I am 22 and currently working as a FullStack Developer in Oviedo,Asturias,Spain

 ## 🚀Technologies & 💻Tools